sabina-talipova/silverstripe-threejs/README.md

 # silverstripe-threejs
-Silverstripe module for working with Three.js library
+Silverstripe module for working with Three.js library.

+Will be soon :)